thierrygosselin/assigner/README.md

 Jombart T, Ahmed I (2011) adegenet 1.3-1: new tools for the analysis of genome-wide SNP data.
 Bioinformatics, 27, 3070–3071.

 Kavakiotis I, Triantafyllidis A, Ntelidou D et al. (2015) TRES: Identification of Discriminatory and Informative SNPs from Population Genomic Data.
 Journal of Heredity, 106, 672–676.

+Meirmans PG, Van Tienderen PH (2004) genotype and genodive: two programs for the analysis of genetic diversity of asexual organisms.
+Molecular Ecology Notes, 4, 792-794.

+Paetkau D, Slade R, Burden M, Estoup A (2004) Genetic assignment methods for the direct, real-time estimation of migration rate: a simulation-based exploration of accuracy and power.
+Molecular Ecology, 13, 55-65.

+Paetkau D, Waits LP, Clarkson PL, Craighead L, Strobeck C (1997) An empirical evaluation of genetic distance statistics using microsatellite data from bear (Ursidae) populations.
+Genetics, 147, 1943-1957.

 Rosenberg NA, Li LM, Ward R, Pritchard JK (2003) Informativeness of genetic markers for inference of ancestry.
 American Journal of Human Genetics, 73, 1402–1422.